rbjarnason/passport-sso/README.md

 # passport-sso
-Multi-domain single signon functionality using passport
+Multi-domain single signon functionality using passport (still in development)

 I have created  project that implements this for [Sails.js](http://sailsjs.org/).
 See [sails-hook-sso](https://github.com/mattmccarty/sails-hook-sso) for more information.